List of Subjects

 Intermediate Level

 At Intermediate Level, the subject is similarly structured into four components: The Creed, Liturgy and Sacraments, Christian Morality, and Christian Prayer.
-These components are examined in less detail than at Advanced Level, yet the course continues to emphasise discussion and active participation.
+These components are examined in less depth than at Advanced Level, yet the course continues to emphasise discussion and active participation.
 The learning approach is student-centred, promoting engagement, reflection, and personal development.

 Advanced Level